A guide to being respectful when visiting a Buddhist temple in Thailand | Thaiger

 Thais seek lottery tickets with numbers matching the royal family’s license plate

-- Cannabis2 days ago
+- Insurgency4 days ago

 Roadside bomb explodes in Yala, injuring policeman and volunteer